PrunaAI/replicate-example/README.md

-# Flux Schnell: Replicate Example
+# Flux Dev: Replicate Example

-Flux Schnell is an example project that demonstrates how to build, optimize, and deploy a deep learning model using Cog and Pruna AI's model smashing (optimization) tools.
+Flux Dev is an example project that demonstrates how to build, optimize, and deploy a deep learning model using Cog and Pruna AI's model smashing (optimization) tools.
 This repository is configured to work with GPU support and integrates with Replicate for model hosting and inference.

 > **Note:** This repository leverages Cog for model building and prediction, and uses a GitHub Actions workflow for pushing the model to Replicate.
 Ensure you have the necessary tokens and credentials configured to run and deploy the model.